pidjan/tools/README.md

 # Usage

-Download scripts that you want in WinTweaks release.
+Download scripts that you want and run.